mliebelt/pgn-viewer/plan.md

 For comments, the following is needed:

 * Comment entry field.
 Text line or text editor.
 * How to do comments before?
 There are different possibilities to do that, like switching from end comment to begin comment and vice versae.
+* Different possiblities:
+  * Comments are created all the time (before and after)
+  * Then the position of the comments is known

 #### Define functions for Editing (working)